An Improvers contemporary dance class for advanced beginners or those with some previous dance experience.

 What is Contemporary Dance Technique?

-Your contemporary dance technique class rigorously works your precision and musicality through rhythmic and lyrical exercises.
-We focus on the articulation of limbs with the contraction, release, curve and spiral of the spine.
+Contemporary dance technique classes work rigorously on precision and musicality through rhythmic and lyrical exercises.
+Participants will focus on the articulation of limbs through the contraction, release, curve and spiral of the spine.
+Exercises will develop your strength and agility which increases dynamic movement.

 You will work on posture and skeletal alignment, the use of your breath with movement, and will practice building dynamic shifting and travelling ability both standing and on the floor.